seer-lab/MutationScorePredictor/README.md

 # Background

-Some quick background material on mutation testing and support vector machines are supplied in the following sections.
+Some quick background material on mutation testing, support vector machines and software metrics are supplied in the following sections.

 ## Mutation Testing